 Super rules if you’re in your 20s, 30s and 40s

 The super system is designed to help you save money for your retirement over your entire working life.
-It holds money contributed by both you and your employer and will help supplement your income during your retirement years.
+It holds money contributed by you and your employer and will help supplement your income during your retirement years.

 1. Contributing to your super